isikdag/isikdag.github.io/_pages/about.md

 Research Paths
 ======

-Below you can find the fields that I study and my publications:
+Below you can find the fields that I study and my journal & conference papers and book chapters.

 Artificial Intelligence
 ------